 Other key clauses in share purchase agreements

 The indemnities section exists to protect the buyer.
-If any issues arise, the buyer can seek indemnities from the seller to ensure that the same issues do not arise again in the future.
+If any issues arise, the buyer can seek indemnities from the seller to cover any losses suffered relating to the issue indemnified.

 Restrictive covenants are often imposed on the individual shareholder sellers have to be drawn up very carefully by solicitors in order to make sure that they will be admissible in court.
 The purpose of this section of the agreement is to prevent the seller from any further intervention into the business after the transaction has been completed.

 A restraint of trade clause may also be included, which prevents the seller taking up related or competing business either geographically nearby or within a set period of time, or both.
 The nature of the clause depends entirely on the individual circumstances of the sale.